Medical School Headquarters

 Johns Hopkins Secondary Application

-John Hopkins Secondary Essay Prompts
+Johns Hopkins Secondary Application Prompts

-Prompts have been updated June 2023.
-(Older essays, if available are below)
+Prompts have been updated June 2023

-• Wonder encapsulates a feeling of rapt attention … it draws the observer in.
+Wonder encapsulates a feeling of rapt attention … it draws the observer in.
 Tell us about a time in recent years that you experienced wonder in your everyday life.
 Although experiences related to your clinical or research work may be the first to come to mind, we encourage you to think of an experience that is unrelated to medicine or science.
 What did you learn from that experience?
-(2500 characters)

 Optional

-• The Admissions Committee values hearing about each candidate for admission, including what qualities the candidate might bring to the School of Medicine if admitted.
+The Admissions Committee values hearing about each candidate for admission, including what qualities the candidate might bring to the School of Medicine if admitted.
 If you feel there is information not already addressed in the application that will enable the Committee to know more about you and this has influenced your desire to be a physician, feel free to write a brief statement in the space below.
-You may address any subject you wish, such as being a first generation college student, or being a part of a minority group (whether because of your sexual orientation, religion, economic status, gender identity, ethnicity) or being the child of undocumented immigrants or being undocumented yourself, etc. (2500 characters)
+You may address any subject you wish, such as being a first generation college student, or being a part of a minority group (whether because of your sexual orientation, religion, economic status, gender identity, ethnicity) or being the child of undocumented immigrants or being undocumented yourself, etc.

 Primary Deadline: Usually around Oct 15th